4 – 8 June 1965 AEST

 5. Dr Bill Walsh (RAAF Flight Surgeon)

 Photo: Hamish Lindsay.
 Identification: Ed Fendell and Hamish Lindsay.
-2021 high res scan: Colin Mackellar.
+Updated scan from the 120 negative: Colin Mackellar.

 Ed Fendell, writing in 2012: